brendanofallon/jovian/README.md

 Training requires converting pileups (regions of BAM files) into tensors.
 Because that process is very slow it makes sense to just do it once and save the tensors to disk so they can be used in multiple training runs.
 This is called `pregen` (for pre-generation of training data).
-The pregenerated training tensors and 'labels' (true alt sequences, stored a k-mer indices) are stored in a single directory.
+The pregenerated training tensors and 'labels' (true alt sequences, stored as k-mer indices) are stored in a single directory.
 To create pregenerated training data, run

-    ./main.py pregen --threads <thread count>
+    jenever pregen --threads <thread count>
       -c <conf.yaml>
       -d /path/to/output/directory